Knowledge Transfer Partnerships

 Knowledge Transfer Partnerships (KTP) is a partly government-funded programme to encourage collaboration between businesses and universities in the United Kingdom.

 History

 KTP was launched in 2003, replacing the Teaching Company Scheme (TCS), which had been formed in 1975.
-The programme is funded by some 17 public sector organisations, and led by Innovate UK, an executive non-departmental public body reporting to the Department for Business, Energy & Industrial Strategy.
+The programme is funded by some 17 public sector organisations, and led by Innovate UK, an executive non-departmental public body reporting to the Department for Science, Innovation and Technology.